GaloisInc/grease/doc/dev/dev.md

 - Check for out-of-date documentation
 - Fix warnings from `cabal haddock`
 - Review and triage old issues
+- Search for and fix broken [links to the GREASE documentation]
 - Update versions of dependencies and tools
   - Bump bounds on Hackage dependencies (`cabal outdated` can help)
   - Bump submodules